Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * Instead of creating one big application, it is broken into small services, each a fully independent, runnable application that communicates over the network with the other pieces.
 * This allows more flexibility in changing, deploying, scaling, etc. specific parts of the application without affecting the others.
 * It makes the application distributed, since the small services (microservices) are typically distributed across servers (whether or not in the cloud).
-This increases the complexity and the needed knowledge and experience of the team.
+This increases the complexity and the needed knowledge and experience of the team, so it is critical to clearly analyze where microservices should be used.
 * Microservices are often thought of as the evolution of SOA.
-* Advancements in tooling are making microservices broadly accessible, where once they were only used by giants like Netflix
+* Advancements in tooling are making microservices broadly accessible, where once they were only used by giants like Netflix.

 ## Use Cases